-Moving PageSeeder from one server to another, or cloning a virtual machine and changing the server name is a straightforward task, however, like many administration tasks, it is not risk-free.
+Moving PageSeeder from one server to another, or cloning a virtual machine and changing the server name is a straightforward task.
+However, like many administration tasks, it isn’t risk-free.

 To minimize the chance of problems, always have a complete backup of the running system prior to any changes Also, do not upgrade PageSeeder as part of the migration.
 Upgrade and check the server as a separate task, either before or after the migration.